 I promised, I delivered (eventually).
 I shared my SVG coding loading animation a month or two ago on reddit's /r/webdev, and it went down fairly well.
 In my original post about how I built that animation, I talk about how support for SVG animations is being deprecated in many browsers and that I really should have built it with CSS only animations.
 Well, here it is :)

-By the way, if you like this and want to learn how to do it yourself (it's actually easy), I'll be making a post very soon about how it's done, subscribe with the form at the bottom of the page or click here for more info
+By the way, if you like this and want to learn how to do it yourself (it's actually easy), check out the tutorial here ;)

 That's a GIF, but check out the GitHub repo for the CSS only loader, it loops forever!

 I've made a few changes to the animation this time, I didn't just copy the original design.
 The most noticable change is that I picked colours based on Sublime text's Monokai colour theme.
 For me, those colours are coding, since I've used Sublime for years.
 Yes I've tried others, I always come back to Sublime, I think I'm getting old and stuck in my ways at the grand old age of 30.

 Another change I've made is that the lines start to "code" a little earlier now, making it a bit more "flowy", as if a computer is generating the code as opposed to someone typing it.

 I think I'd like the option to resize it.
 At the moment the widths are fixed in pixel values.
 Ideally this would be a dynamic element that can just drop in anywhere and work.
 As it stands, that's not really the case, but this project/distraction was largely academic anyway, so it's fine.